fbgallet/roam-extension-find-replace/README.md

 Regular Expressions (often abbreviated to regex) are a powerful system to express and match any form of character pattern you can imagine.
 The general idea is that a given regex allows to express several sequences of characters.
 For example, we have seen above that `/Words?|words/` allows to identify 'Word', 'Words' and 'words', but not 'word' (that we don't want to change).
 So with a single expression in the search field, you can find and modify different words in your graph simultaneously.

 The syntax of regular expressions is very strict.
-Understanding the science behind them is not indispensable (it is a pure mathematical formalism), but you have to learn the syntax and experiment with it before using it in Find & Replace (you can [for example, learn and test your formulas here](https://regexr.com/) or read [Learn regular expressions in about 55 minutes](https://qntm.org/re_en)), unless you restrict yourself to reproducing a few simple examples like the ones below.
+Understanding the science behind them is not indispensable (it is a pure mathematical formalism), but you should learn the syntax and experiment with it before using it in Find & Replace (you can ask an LLM via Live AI to generate a regex for you and explainit, or [learn and test your formulas here](https://regexr.com/) or read [Learn regular expressions in about 55 minutes](https://qntm.org/re_en)), unless you restrict yourself to reproducing a few simple examples like the ones below.
 Be very cautious because their effects is not always easy to grasp and can have a dangerous impact on your data.
 Don't use regex if you don't know what you do.

 The most accessible feature is using the variable `$RegEx` as a placeholder for formating the replacement of matching strings: in Replace field, you can insert `$RegEx` in the replacing string.
 E.g., to bold all matching strings, enter: `**$RegEx**`